-In our program to control the risk from CPE, both colonisation and infection are important as the situation could lead to further spread of the organism and colonisation may be followed by infection.
+In our program to control the risk from MRDOs, both colonisation and infection are important - either situation could lead to further spread of the organism and colonisation may be followed by infection.

 The medical team caring for your child will discuss with you which applies to your child.